 Photographer / Fractal Artist

-CHAOTICA has been exhibited in Texas by the Mary Tomas Studio Gallery, Fort Worth Community Arts Center, Arlington Museum of Art, and several other venues.
-CHAOTICA has been pictured on the covers of While-U-Wait Magazine in Tyler, TX, and The Commercial Real Estate Network in Atlanta, GA and in Dallas, TX.
-In addition to these publications, articles about CHAOTICA have appeared in BSCENE Magazine, Bullard Banner News and The Tyler Morning Telegraph.
+Bristow’s fractal art has been featured on the covers of While-U-Wait Magazine in Tyler, TX, and The Commercial Real Estate Network in Atlanta, GA and in Dallas, TX.
+In addition to these publications, articles about his work have appeared in BSCENE Magazine, Bullard Banner News and The Tyler Morning Telegraph.

 Bristow has been designing and hosting websites for over 15 years.
 While he has clients that represent a wide variety of businesses, his specialty is websites for artists.

 Bristow is the IT Director for Bethesda Health Clinic in Tyler, and he serves on the boards of Operation Go Quickly and the BBB of Greater East Texas.
 Bristow encourages and promotes other artists in local and international communities.

 Dr. Fred Sorrells